 In 2014, we introduced our Platform 1 product in pilot city launches in Nagoya, Japan, and in Milan, Italy.
 Since then, we have continuously expanded our commercialization activities.
-As of March 31, 2021, PMI's smoke-free products are available for sale in 66 markets in key cities or nationwide.
-While our Platform 1 products are currently available for sale in Mexico, that country banned the importation of e-cigarettes and devices that heat tobacco.
+As of June 30, 2021, PMI's smoke-free products are available for sale in 67 markets in key cities or nationwide.